OliveryYL/oncoClassSurv/README.md

 <img src="man/figures/README-runShinyAPP-demo2_survivalPrediction.png" width="100%" />

 4) The output tables.
-Classification table is in the left.
-Prognosis table is in the right.
+The classification table is on the left.
+The prognosis table is on the right.
 <img src="man/figures/README-runShinyAPP-demo3_tables.png" width="100%" />

 5) Users can select interesting samples for further research.